compendio/goldbug-manual/README.md

 ## 15 BIG SEVEN STUDY: Crypto-Messenger-Audit

-GoldBug was considered by David Adams and Ann-Kathrin Maier as one of the BIG SEVEN crypto messengers via seven open-source messengers, which in a audit-oriented international IT audit manual is more than audit-compliant in more than 20 dimensions trustworthy.
+GoldBug was considered by David Adams and Ann-Kathrin Maier as one of the BIG SEVEN crypto messengers among seven open-source messengers, which in an international IT audit-oriented evaluation is regarded more than audit-compliant in more than 20 dimensions and overall trustworthy.

-Also the numerous code reviews gave hints at an excellent programming.
-The '' '10 Trends in Crypto-Messaging '' (see Adams / Maier 2016) identified by all seven messengers concern in particular the possibility in GoldBug to set up remote chat servers as well as manual definitions of end-to-end encrypting to make symmetrical passwords.
+Also the numerous code reviews gave hints in regard of an excellent programming.
+The ''10 Trends in Crypto-Messaging'' (see Adams / Maier 2016) identified by all seven messengers core competencies in particular the possibility in GoldBug to set up remote chat servers as well as manual definitions of end-to-end encrypting to make symmetrical passwords.

 Figure: Trends in Crypto after the Big Seven Crypto Study (2016)